 According to those whom WLA has interviewed who are familiar with the matter, such standards appear to have been largely ignored when it came to Althea.
 Instead of a rigorous and timely probe into what had and had not occurred, according to our sources and documents WitnessLA has obtained, for well over a year following the teenager’s complaint there was no further investigation at all, save the interview with the girl herself.

 “It was swept under the rug,” said one probation source.

 “He remained in a position where he continued to work with minors,” said a probation source.
 “Maybe he was innocent.
-But maybe he wasn’t.
-And you can’t leave someone working with youth while you figure that out.”
+And maybe he wasn’t.
+But you can’t leave someone working with youth while you figure that out.”